What does under contract mean?

 Copyright © 2024 Knockaway, Inc. All rights reserved.

-Please be advised that Knock Lending, LLC, Knock Homes, LLC and Knock Property 1, LLC are wholly owned subsidiaries of Knockaway, Inc.(collectively "Knock") and you are NOT required to transact with any of these entities as a condition of working with Knock.
+Please be advised that Knock Lending, LLC and Knock Property 1, LLC are wholly owned subsidiaries of Knockaway, Inc.(collectively "Knock") and you are NOT required to transact with any of these entities as a condition of working with Knock.

 Knock Property 1, LLC issues a Knock Purchase Offer ("KPO") on qualifying properties and charges a contract fee in connection with the KPO.